mediroozmeh/FPGA_BitonicSorting/README.md

 ### Brief Analysis of Bitonic Sorting algorithm:

 Sorting a list of input numbers is one of the most fundamental problems in the field of computer science in general and high-throughput database applications in particular.
 Among various version of sorting algorithms, bitonic sorting is one of the fastest sorting networks.
 A sorting network is a special type of sorting algorithm, where the sequence of comparisons are not dada-dependent which makes it suitable for hardware implementation.
-This sorting network consists of (N.log2 N.(log2N+1)) / 4 comparators (which n is the number of inputs)  , a comparator is a building block of sorting network and it sorts a pair of values presents on inputs.
+This sorting network consists of D(N) comparators (which N is the number of inputs)  , a comparator is a building block of sorting network and it sorts a pair of values presents on inputs.

 ![sorting_network](https://github.com/mediroozmeh/Bitonic-Sorting/blob/master/Figures/sorting_network.jpeg)